-6.0 GOVERNING BODY CHILD PROTECTION RESPONSIBILITIES
+6.0 GOVERNING BOARD SAFEGUARDING RESPONSIBILITIES

-6.1 The governing body fully recognises its responsibilities with regard to child protection and safeguarding and promoting the welfare of children.
+- 6.1 Governing boards should ensure they facilitate a whole school approach to safeguarding.
+This means ensuring safeguarding and child protection are at the forefront and underpin all relevant aspects of process and policy development.
+Ultimately, all systems, processes and policies should operate with the best interests of the child at their heart. - 6.2 The governing board fully recognises its responsibilities with regards to safeguarding and promoting the welfare of children.
 It aims to ensure that the policies, procedures and training in school are effective and comply with the law and government guidance at all times.